faircloth-lab/phyluce/docs/assembly.rst

         --clean \
         --log-path log

-.. attention:: Following assembly, `assemblo_abyss.py` modifies the assemblies
+.. attention:: Following assembly, `phyluce_assembly_assemblo_abyss` modifies
-    by replacing degenerate base codes with standard nucleotide encodings.
+    the assemblies by replacing degenerate base codes with standard nucleotide encodings.
 We do this because lastz_, which we use to match contigs to targeted UCE loci, is not compatible with degenerate IUPAC codes.

-    The assemblo_abyss.py code makes these substitutions for every site having a degenerate code by selecting the appropriate nucleotide encoding randomly.
+    The phyluce_assembly_assemblo_abyss code makes these substitutions for every site having a degenerate code by selecting the appropriate nucleotide encoding randomly.
     The code also renames the ABySS assemblies using the velvet_ naming convention.
 The modified contigs are them symlinked into